openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 This kind of attack can be detected if the Response Mode `direct_post` is used in conjunction with the redirect URI, which causes the Wallet to redirect the flow to the Verifier's frontend at the device where the transaction was concluded.
 The Verifier's Response URI MUST include a fresh secret (Response Code) into the redirect URI returned to the Wallet and the Verifier's Response URI MUST require the frontend to pass the respective Response Code when fetching the Authorization Response.
 That stops session fixation attacks as long as the attacker is unable to get access to the Response Code.

 Note that this protection technique is not applicable to cross-device scenarios because the browser used by the wallet will not have the original session.
-It is also not applicable in same-device scenarios if the wallet uses a browser different from the one used on the presentation request (e.g. device with multiple installed browsers), because the original session will also not be available there.
+It is also not applicable in same-device scenarios if the Wallet uses a browser different from the one used on the presentation request (e.g. device with multiple installed browsers), because the original session will also not be available there. (#dc_api) provides an alternative Wallet invocation method using web/appplatform APIs that avoids many of these issues.

 See (#implementation_considerations_direct_post) for more implementation considerations.

 When using the Response Mode `direct_post` without the further protection provided by the redirect URI, there is no session context for the Verifier to detect session fixation attempts.
 It is RECOMMENDED for the Verifiers to implement mechanisms to strengthen the security of the flow.
 For more details on possible attacks and mitigations see [@I-D.ietf-oauth-cross-device-security].

 ## Response Mode "direct_post" {#security_considerations_direct_post}